Suffering from anxiety for no reason? Discover common causes, and how to help yourself to regain a sense of calm

 Yes, there are positives.
-You are likely to be the one that spots real danger, where others merely wander without thought.
+You're likely to be the one that spots real danger, where others merely wander without thought.

-You'll be the one to offer practical refinements to an impromptu dreamed up plan.
+You'll be the one to offer practical refinements to an impromptu and vague idea or plan.
 There's nothing wrong with dreamers - it's just that they need someone like you to balance the team!

-And to be honest - I'd rather have a worrier as a dentist or accountant who think twice before giving some dodgy advice, or pulling a tooth.
+And to be honest, I'd rather have a worrier as a dentist or an accountant - they'd think twice before pulling out a tooth or giving some dodgy advice!

-Also, all of us have that 'tell-tale', like the canary in the mine - it will be the first to warn us that all is not well.
-It can be physical or mental, so for example, I'm likely get back-ache.
+Also, all of us have our own tell-tale sign (like the canary in the mine) that alerts us to the fact that all is not well.
+It can be physical or mental - so, for example, I'm likely get back-ache.
 Chances are that for you it'll be those anxious feelings.

 Let's get to the bottom of your troubles now.

-Before we can begin to help you get over that constant feeling of dread, trepidation and nervousness, we need to know how and when it started, so that you get clear on how best to help yourself.
+Before we can begin to help you get over that constant feeling of dread, trepidation and nervousness, we need to know how and when it started.
+Then you can be clear about how best you can help yourself.